scrapinghub/scrapy-poet/docs/providers.rst

         A request has been encountered with callback=None which defaults to the parse() method.
-On such cases, when the parse() method is annotated with DummyResponse,
-        no dependencies will be built by scrapy-poet.
+On such cases, when the parse() method is annotated with DummyResponse (or its, subclasses) no dependencies will be built by scrapy-poet.

     This means that ``page`` isn't injected into the ``parse()`` method, leading to this error: